Bulk and edge dynamics of a 2D Affleck-Kennedy-Lieb-Tasaki model: CONCLUSION

 \section{CONCLUSION}

-In summary, we utilize QMC-SAC assisted with linear spin wave theory, many-body perturbation method and symmetry analysis to study both bulk and edge dynamical properties of the $J_1-J_2$ AFM Heisenberg model on the square-octagon lattice.
-From the flat band of the AKLT phase to the linear mode of the N\'eel phase, The gap at $\Gamma$ gradually closes in the bulk spin spectra.
-Comparing with spin wave theory, we find that the low energy branch can be captured by the spin wave results but the strong correlation effect is observed for the high energy branches.
+To summarize, we utilize QMC-SAC assisted with linear spin-wave theory, the many-body perturbation method, and symmetry analysis to study both bulk and edge dynamical properties of the $J_1$-$J_2$ AFM Heisenberg model on the square-octagon lattice.
+From the flat band of the AKLT phase to the linear mode of the N\'eel phase, the gap at $\Gamma$ gradually closes in the bulk spin spectra.
+Comparing with spin-wave theory, we find that the low-energy branch can be captured by the spin-wave results but the strong correlation effect is observed for the high-energy branches.
 Besides, we also see a possible Higgs amplitude mode in the N\'eel phase which is similar to experiment \cite{2017Higgs}.
-On the edges, an emergent Luttinger liquid phase with nearly flat band is observed in the AKLT phase.
-Furthermore, we obtain an effective 1D AFM Heisenberg Hamiltonian from many-body perturbation method to explain this low energy excitation qualitatively.
+On the edges, an emergent Luttinger liquid phase with a nearly flat band is observed in the AKLT phase.
+Furthermore, we obtain an effective 1D AFM Heisenberg Hamiltonian from many-body perturbation method to explain this low-energy excitation qualitatively.
 The rich physics of this model helps us to better understand the dynamical behavior of the SPT phase and magnetic orders.